Find Your Perfect Policy: 866-843-5386

 Inflation Guard

-While most classic car insurers increase your protection limits by up to 4 percent of the car’s value, USAA offers inflation protection up to a maximum of 6 percent.
+While most classic car insurers increase your protection limit by up to 2 or 4 percent of the car’s value, USAA offers inflation protection up to a maximum of 6 percent.

 Towing and Labor for Collectors